gomorpheus/morpheus-docs/integration_guides/Clouds/vCloudDirector/vclouddirector.rst

      vCloud Director API Url
       Example: ``https://org.vcd.company.com``
    USERNAME
-     vCD Organization Administrator User
+     vCD Organization Administrator or System Administrator User

-     - User must have an Organizational Administrator Role in the selected Organization
+     - User must have an Organizational Administrator or System Administrator Role
      - Username must be in the format of <name>@<org>
+     - When using a user with the System Administrator role, ensure this user has permission set correctly, such as to view objects created by the organization administrator if needed.
+Otherwise, things like catalogs and vApps created by the Organization Administrator might not be visible to |morpheus|

    PASSWORD
-     vCD Organization Administrator User password ORGANIZATION
+    Password for the user indicated above
+   ORGANIZATION
     Select Organization.
 Dropdown populates upon successful authorization.
    VDC
     Select VDC.
 Dropdown populates upon successful authorization.
    API VERSION
-    Example. ``31.0`` Note: Full version required. ``31`` would not be valid, must be xx.x (vcd api versions are strings) Inventory Existing Instances
+    Example. ``31.0`` Note: Full version required. ``31`` would not be valid, must be xx.x (vCD API versions are strings) CATALOG
+    Optionally select a vCD catalog to store |morpheus| artifacts or use the default "morpheus_auto" catalog Inventory Existing Instances
     If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .